-Since money market deals with short-term instruments, it is more liquid.
-Capital market deals in medium to long-term time frame, thus liquidity is less.
+Since the money market deals with short-term instruments, it is more liquid.
+Capital market deals in medium to long-term time frames; thus, liquidity is less.

 It helps borrowers to meet their short-term funding requirements.
-Due to its long-term nature, the capital market works more towards stabilizing the economy by mobilizing the savings.
+Due to its long-term nature, the capital market works more toward stabilizing the economy by mobilizing the savings.